averbraeck/gscg-design/doc/2-use-cases/use-cases.md

 ## 2.2.
 Game design
 In game design, the actual game play of the game instance is determined.
+This is done by making a specific version of the game that contains parameters that determine the game play and game experience for the players (events, included actors, map, scenarios, etc.).

 ![](diagrams/game-design.svg)